logo

 The word "Module" can mean different things in Linux.

-• can load / unload on the fly using modprobe (no need to reboot); often used for devices, file systems, system calls, etc.
+• load modules on the fly (often used for devices, file systems, system calls, etc.)

 • kernel module suffix: .ko (Kernel Object).